Inertia Partitioning Modular Robust Control Framework for Reconfigurable Multibody Systems: Simulation and Results

-The values corresponding to the physical parameters of the 3-DoF series-parallel manipulator are expressed in Table \ref{tab,param}.
-Using the geometry available in Fig. \ref{frames}, the relationship between the Cartesian coordinates of the end effector and the generalized coordinates can be expressed as

-The desired trajectory for the end effector in the simulation is illustrated in Fig. \ref{cart}, both in three-dimensional Cartesian space and with respect to time.
-Using (\ref{eq,IK}), the desired trajectory is expressed in the generalized coordinates with respect to time in Fig. \ref{conf}.
-This trajectory is considered in the control law (\ref{eq,control}) for the trajectory tracking task.

-With the desired trajectory and the necessary physical parameters, and the previously calculated variables, the control law (\ref{eq,control}) is applied to the manipulator.
-The results of the trajectory tracking are presented in Figs. \ref{track} and \ref{error}.
-Fig. \ref{track} shows the followed trajectory against the desired trajectory in Cartesian space, and also with respect to time.
-Fig. \ref{error} illustrates the tracking error with respect to time.
-The root mean squared error (RMSE) values for the tracking error in Cartesian space are reported in Table \ref{tab,rmse}.
+The desired trajectory is defined in the minimal generalized coordinates $\boldsymbol{q}_d=[\phi_d \quad \theta_d \quad \delta_d]^T$, together with its first and second time derivatives required by the control law.
+In general, such reference trajectories may also be obtained by mapping a desired end-effector trajectory from Cartesian space into the minimal-coordinate representation.
+With the desired trajectory determined and the parameter values available in Table \ref{tab,param}, the control law (\ref{eq:controller}) is applied to the manipulator with initial error values in the minimal generalized coordinates.
+Also, a constant force with the magnitude of $25\,N$ is applied as an external disturbance in the negative $y-$direction of the frame $\{\mathcal{F}_3\}$ between the 10$^\text{th}$ and the 11$^\text{th}$ seconds.
+This is in addition to the previously mentioned unmodeled inertial effects of the piston-cylinder pair.
+Figs. \ref{track} and \ref{error} illustrate the trajectory tracking results.
+Fig. \ref{track} shows the followed trajectory against the desired one in the minimal generalized coordinates.
+Fig. \ref{error} displays the tracking error with respect to time using the error values in the minimal generalized coordinates.
+The root mean squared error (RMSE) values for the tracking error in the minimal generalized coordinates are reported in Table \ref{tab,rmse}.